webize/twtxt/README.rst

 Configuration
 -------------
 twtxt uses a simple INI-like configuration file.
 It’s recommended to use ``twtxt quickstart`` to create it.
 On Linux twtxt checks ``~/.config/twtxt/config`` for it’s configuration.
 Consult `get_app_dir <http://click.pocoo.org/6/api/#click.get_app_dir>`_ to find out the config directory for other operating systems.

+Note: The npm version uses json instead of an ini.

 Here’s an example ``conf`` file, showing every currently supported option: